uidaholib/collectionbuilder-cdm-template/pages/about.md

 # add image to index page bootstrap jumbotron
 featured-image:
 ---

+{% include feature/jumbotron.html %}

+{% include feature/nav-menu.html sections="About the Collection;A Brief History of Potlatch Lumber Company;" %}

 {% include feature/card.md text="For a detailed description and inventory of all Potlatch collections, see our [finding aids](http://archiveswest.orbiscascade.org/search/results.aspx?t=i&q=idu&p=0&r=potlatch).
-Physical collections are held by [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/)" col-class="col-md-4 float-right ml-5" header="Archival Context" %}
+Physical collections are held by [Special Collections and Archives](https://www.lib.uidaho.edu/special-collections/)" col-class="col-md-7 ml-5" header="Archival Context" %}

 ## About the Collection